Employees, as well as managers, often question why organizations do employee performance appraisals.

 Organizations that only do performance appraisals for the sake of doing them are wasting their time.

-But organizations that incorporate performance appraisals into a comprehensive performance management system and use them to implement business goals have an advantage for accomplishing their goals and ultimately their strategic plan.
+However, organizations that incorporate performance appraisals into a comprehensive performance management system and use them to implement business goals have an advantage in accomplishing their goals and ultimately their strategic plan.

 If you are interested in learning more about performance appraisals, you might find the book Performance Appraisal Source Book: A Collection of Practical Samples helpful.